alloy-rs/alloy/crates/pubsub/README.md

   into the expected type, and allows the user to accept or discard unexpected responses.
 - [`SubscriptionItem`]: An item in a typed [`Subscription`].
-This type is yielded by the subscription via the `recv_any()` API.
-It contains the deserialized item, or the raw JSON value if deserialization fails.
+This type is yielded by the subscription via the `recv_any()` API a notification is received and contains the deserialized item.
+If deserialization fails, it contains the raw JSON value.

 ## On Handling Subscriptions